-- Brush off any loose dirt, pollen, etc. - Hose down with fresh cold water and clean with a mild solution of a natural soap in lukewarm water (maximum 100°F / 38°C). - Allow the canvas to soak.
-DO NOT ALLOW THE SOAP TO DRY. - Rinse thoroughly with fresh water. - Let the canvas dry completely.
-DO NOT store any of the canvas pieces while wet.
+- Brush off any loose dirt, pollen, etc. - Hose down with fresh cold water and clean with a mild solution of a natural soap in lukewarm water (maximum 100°F / 38°C). - Allow canvas to soak.
+Do not allow soap to dry. - Rinse thoroughly with fresh water. - Let canvas dry completely.
+Do not store canvas while wet.

 The effects of ultraviolet light can sometimes be reduced by chemical treatment of canvas items.

-Consult your Boston Whaler® dealer or check your canvas manufacturer's manual BEFORE using any chemical treatments on your canvas.
+Consult a Boston Whaler dealer or check the canvas manufacturer's instructions before using any chemical treatment on canvas.